 And so this work happens on multiple levels–a policy level, or it could be a systems level–or it could be an environmental level–but that work is ultimately necessary to building age-friendly communities within our state.

 In your opinion, what does it mean to create a culture of health?

 For me, a culture of health is one that is equitable and where all persons, all collective individuals and organizations are respective of differences and similarities.
 Without equity, that culture, in my opinion, is not well established or sustained.

 We have a new initiative called “Health Aging Champions”.
 It’s a volunteer-based program where older adults can volunteer to support our effort to become more age friendly as a state.

 Volunteers can help us learn what local communities need and how to best offer age-friendly services.
 This project also gives our older adults a voice at the table for a change, which is really exciting.

 Is there anything else you’d like to tell our audience?

 We are proud to do this work and support all of our Mississippians as we age!
-I think this will be yet another great opportunity for collaboration in our state.
+I think this will be yet another great opportunity for collaboration in our state for sure.

 Responses edited for brevity and clarity.
 Views expressed in interviews published on this site are solely those of the interviewees.